 Rialto Beach to Ellen Creek

 Spruce Railroad Trail on the north shore of Lake Crescent

-All state parks are dog-friendly.
-Visit www.parks.wa.gov/842/Olympic-Peninsula-Region for a map of the six state parks on the Olympic Peninsula.
+All state parks are dog friendly.
+Visit Parks.state.wa.us/842/Olympic-Peninsula-Region for a map of some of the state parks on the Olympic Peninsula.

 Anderson Lake, west of Chimacum

 Fort Flagler State Park, north tip of Marrowstone Island